timonla/timonla.github.io/_posts/2021-07-27-sustainable-endurance-nutrition.md

 Now one might ask "what is the problem with the millions of bottle-mixes and energy-bars out there?"
 Well, here are some points on what is bugging me with these products.
-Maybe I simply have not found the brand that aligns with my values yet but now that I have looked into topic it does not matter anyways. 😀
+Maybe I simply have not found the brand that aligns with my values yet, but now that I have looked into topic, it does not matter anyways. 😀

 Most of these points are not that big of an issue for the occasional longer ride.
 Also for bike trips where it is not possible to pack a week worth of nutrition,